MysticElven/MysticElven/README.md

 ## 📖 2024 New Year Goals

-- Completing Odin Project Full Stack Ruby on Rails
+- Completing Odin Project Full Stack Ruby on Rails and FullStackOpen
 - Building more Complex Projects
-- Completing FullStackOpen
 - More Git Contributions

 ## 📫 Connect with me